Home Assistant: Proxmox VE 8.0 Quick Start Guide

 Note 1: If your server is plugged into the network it should grab a DHCP address and populate the other information.
 I strongly recommend either using a static IP, or create a DHCP reservation for this server.
 You don’t want the IP to change on you.

-12. Triple check everything on the Summary screen is correct then select Install.
+12. Triple check everything on the Summary screen is correct then select Install

 Proxmox Post Install Configuration